taylorlapeyre/wishwheel/README.md

 ## Code Organization

-- Front-end code is located in `resources/public`.
+Front end code is located in `resources/public`.

-- SQL is located in `resources/sql`.
+SQL queries are located in `resources/sql`.

-- Back-end code is located in `src`.
+Back end code is located in `src`.

-- Documentation is located in `doc`.
+Documentation is located in `doc`.

-- Tests are located in `test`.
+Tests are located in `test`.

 ## Getting Up & Running